The-OpenROAD-Project/bazel-orfs/README.md

 #### Local flow

-The local flow (`_make` bazel targets) depends on the locally installed ORFS.
+The local flow depends on the locally installed ORFS.
 Path to `OpenROAD-flow-scripts/flow` is expected to be specified in `FLOW_HOME` environmental variable.
 For the installation guide please refer to the [build instructions](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildLocally.html).
-The local flow relies on `_make` bazel targets which are used to generate shell scripts.
+The local flow relies on `_scripts` bazel targets which are used to generate shell scripts.
-Those shell scripts, apart from facilitating quick tests of ORFS modifications, can be used to run ORFS stages straight from the bazel-orfs repository and to allow tweaking the "moving parts" of the flow, like e.g.:
-* Design and stage configs
-* Make targets patterns
-* entrypoint command line

 #### Config files